CSRD, CSDDD and ESRS - key things to know in 2025.

 • or > 25 million Euros total assets.

-From January 2027: Listed European SMEs report on 2026 sustainability performance if meeting at least two of the following criteria:
+From January 2026: Listed European SMEs must report on their 2025 sustainability performance if they meet at least two of the following criteria:

 From January 2029: Non-European companies with at least one subsidiary or branch in Europe and >150 million Euros turnover report for the first time, covering 2028.